emnify/product-docs/docs/how-tos/multi-inclusive-volumes.md

 If you notice that one of your devices uses more (or less) data than expected, you can update its assigned inclusive volume any time during the month.

 :::info
-Any changes will be reflected on your invoice at the end of the month.
+Any changes will be reflected on your invoice within a few hours.
 :::

 ### Individual device